Mikhy Brochez disclosed list of HIV-positive people in new leak, prison service makes police report

 Among Brochez's allegations were claims that there was another person involved in the HIV registry leak, that he was abused while in police custody, that he had contracted HIV while in prison and that he was denied HIV medication while serving his sentence.

-Singapore authorities said those allegations, which Brochez made on a Facebook post, are "blatantly false".
+Singapore authorities said those allegations, which Brochez made in a Facebook post, are "blatantly false".

 "Brochez had been tried and found guilty by the Singapore Courts," said SPS and the Singapore Police Force on Feb 13.